xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access-Token-Part0x01.md

 BOOL RevertToSelf();
 ```

-You just need to call that function with no arguments to revert the token and if the returned value nonzero so you successfully revert the token.
+You just need to call that function with no arguments to revert the token and if the returned value is nonzero so you successfully revert the token.
 And we have done : ) looks easy, right?

 # Make Token

-As we are trying to make a new token for user, we must have the credentials for that user.
+As we are trying to make a new token for the user, we must have the credentials for that user.

 ![8](/assets/img/posts/Access-Token-Part0x01/8.png)

-To login with the user credentials and return the token handle, we can do that through [LogonUserA](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-logonusera)
+To log in with the user credentials and return the token handle, we can do that through [LogonUserA](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-logonusera)

 ```cpp
 BOOL LogonUserA(